mewmix/ContestBot/README.md

 Run on Raspberry Pi:
 - If running multiple instances on same pi, rename folder to "ContestBot1" and change path in shell script and auto boot
 - make Twitter app with read and write privileges
-- install requirements.txt (sudo pip3 install -r requirements.txt)
+- install requirements.txt (pip3 install -r requirements.txt)
 - fill parameters in config file (API keys, Consumer keys, and settings)
 - change permissions to anyone for .sh file
 - run on boot